julian-garcia/inclusion-nudges/content/blog/biased.md

 ---
-title: 'Yes, I''m Biased...'
+title: Yes, I'm Biased...
+slug: biased
-category: 'Behavioural Insights, Cognitive Bias, Allies, Change Makers'
+category: Behavioural Insights, Cognitive Bias, Allies, Change Makers
-slug: 'biased'
-post_date: 2020-08-26
+post_date: 2020-09-10T00:00:00.000Z
-excerpt: 'Bias is a universal human condition affecting all of us.
-But seeing bias in ourselves can be hard as it happens in our automatic, system 1 thinking'
 thumbnail: /images/uploads/biased.png
+excerpt: Bias is a universal human condition affecting all of us.
+But seeing bias in ourselves can be hard as it happens in our automatic, system 1 thinking
-authors: 'Lisa Kepinski'
+authors: Lisa Kepinski
 ---

 Bias is a universal human condition affecting all of us.
 But seeing bias